nadalc/MoodMonitorWatchApp/README.md

  acknowledge its use by mentioning the name "Mood Monitor Watch app" and an appropriate citation of the following publication (or an updated version): "This app was developed at Trinity College Dublin in order to support user acceptance research.
-For associated publications, see Nadal, C., Sas, C., & Doherty, G. (2020).
-Technology Acceptance in Mobile
+For associated publications, see Nadal, C., Earley, C., Enrique, A., Vigano, N., Sas, C., Richards, D., Doherty, G. (2021) Integration of a smartwatch within an internet-delivered intervention for depression: Protocol for a feasibility randomized controlled trial on acceptance.
- Health: Scoping Review of Definitions, Models, and Measurement.
-Journal of Medical Internet Research, 22(7), e17256."
+ Contemporary Clinical Trials, 106323."
  * The above copyright notice, the list of conditions and the following disclaimer shall be included in all copies or substantial portions of the Software.
  * Neither the name of Mood Monitor Watch app nor the names of its contributors may be used to